golddranks/dvorak_qwerty_suomi/README.md

 This layout differs from standard Dvorak by:
 - having ; replaced by ä
-- having ä, ö, : and ; available behind a, o, e, u, behind the Control key
+- having Shift-; still produce : (because it's such a common character when using computer)
-- having ä, ö, : and ; available behind a, o, ä, q, behind the Option key
+- having ä, ö, ; and : available behind a, o, ;, q (respectively), behind the Option key
 - having å available behind Option-'
 - having a macron (ō etc.) -producing dead key, produced by Option-D as an extension to the acute (á), two dots (ä), circumflex (â), grave (à) and tilde (ã) dead keys provided by the MacOS Dvorak layout.